-Tumors in the throat, base of the tongue and tonsils can be difficult to reach and have traditionally been surgically removed by cutting the bottom of the jaw and making a large incision in the neck.
-These types of surgeries often require long hospital stays and extensive rehabilitation and can make swallowing and speaking more difficult.
+Tumors in the throat, base of the tongue and tonsils, hotspots for human papilloma virus (HPV)-positive tumors of the head and neck can be difficult to reach surgically.
+Traditionally, their surgically removal entailed cutting the jaw, a large incision in the neck, long hospital stays and extensive rehabilitation of swallowing and speech.
+However, robotic surgery now permits us.

 In addition to avoiding the scars left by traditional, invasive surgical methods, studies show that patients who undergo transoral robotic surgery have similar or better post-surgery speech and swallowing function.
 For some early-stage cancers, the final pathology evaluation may demonstrate that there is no need for additional treatment after TORS.